dvingerh/PyInstaLive/MOREHELP.md

 - ```-cl``` or ```--clean```  **—**  When this argument is passed, PyInstaLive clean the current download folder by deleting folders ending in `_downloads`.
 Any folders that contain a `folder.lock` file (e.g. folders for ongoing downloads) will be skipped.

 - ```-df``` or ```--downloadfollowing```  **—**  When this argument is passed, PyInstaLive will check if any users from your following list have any available livestreams or replays and start a daemon process running PyInstaLive in the background for those that do.
 You cannot cancel the launched processes or start them with any extra arguments.
 It's recommended to enable ```log_to_file``` when using this argument.
-(Exeprimental, use at own risk.)
+(Experimental, use at own risk.)

 # Default configuration file